ubccpsc/310/README.md

 During the grace week, TAs will only help groups with AutoTest scores below 80%.
 In the three days prior to the final submission date, only groups with less than 50% AutoTest scores will be helped.
 We encourage all groups to submit by the deadline, the final submission date is really only for those groups who need a little more time for polish.
 Regardless of your grade, your TAs will always help you during *your own* lab section; this restriction applies only to Piazza, Office Hours, and labs other than your own.

-* September 23 @ 1800: ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
+* September 16 @ 1800: ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
 You should aim to exceed 70% on this deliverable if you want to succeed at the project.

-* October 7 (Oct 14 @ 1800 final sub): [Sprint 1](project/Deliverable1.md) The first project deliverable will be extremely challenging; it is important that you start working on this early.
+* September 30 (Oct 7 @ 1800 final sub): [Sprint 1](project/Deliverable1.md) The first project deliverable will be extremely challenging; it is important that you start working on this early.

 * October 22: Midterm (sample midterms are available through the CSSS)

-* October 28 (Nov 4 @ 1800 final sub): [Sprint 2](project/Deliverable2.md)
+* October 21 (Oct 28 @ 1800 final sub): [Sprint 2](project/Deliverable2.md)

-* November 18 (Nov 25 @ 1800 final sub): [Sprint 3](project/Deliverable3.md)
+* November 11 (Nov 18 @ 1800 final sub): [Sprint 3](project/Deliverable3.md)

 * November 25: [Project Quality Check](project/Deliverable4.md).
 There is nothing to submit for this deliverable.
 It will be computed on the version of your code as it exists at the Sprint 3 deadline (*not* the commit associated with the Sprint 3 maximum).